ConnectEverything/ngs-cli/release_notes/migrating_to_0_20.md

 # NGS CLI v 0.20.0

 Version 0.20 brings compatibility with JWT v2 functionality added to the NATS ecosystem.
-Future updates to NGS will introduce features like JetStream which will require version 2 if not deployed as a leaf node.
+Future updates to NGS will introduce features like JetStream which will require JWT version 2 if not deployed as a leaf node.

 NGS is fully compatible with JWT v1 or v2 projects.
 However, the tooling that is used to manage your account (`ngs` cli) and your configurations (`nsc`) determines the version `ngs` cli that you can use, so you should update now, simply to have it at the current version.

-However, by default the `ngs` cli installer will default to `nsc` at its latest version.
-If you are starting a new project, stop reading as the tooling will be fully compatible.
+The `ngs` cli installer will default to nsc at its latest version, so if you are starting a new project, you won't need to review the rest of this document as the tooling will be fully compatible.

 If you are using `nsc` 0.5.0, you'll want to ensure that the installer didn't install a newer version of `nsc`.
+Execute `nsc --version` to verify it wasn't upgrade.
 You can easily downgrade by executing the command: `nsc update --version 0.5.0`.

-If you are using `nsc` 2.x but tried `ngs` in the past, you'll want to ensure you update your `ngs` tool to its current version.
+If you are using `nsc` 2.x but tried `ngs` in the past, you'll want to ensure you update your `ngs` tool to its current version by executing `nsc update`.

-Finally, note that if you have on-prem servers, only `nats-server` 2.2.0 or better support v2.
-If you are running older servers, don't upgrade your configurations, and stay on nsc 0.5.0.
+Finally, note that if you have on-prem servers, only `nats-server` 2.2.0 or better support JWT v2.
+If you are running older servers, don't upgrade your configurations, and stay on `nsc` 0.5.0.